-In addition, a cannabis plant required these non-mineral elements, absorbed from air and water:
+In addition, a cannabis plant requires these non-mineral elements, absorbed from air and water:

 - Carbon dioxide

-Throughout the different stages of growth, cannabis plants will need different amounts of the said nutrients.
-During the vegetative stage, high nitrogen, medium phosphorus, and high potassium are must-haves.
-During the flowering stage, high phosphorus and potassium, as well as low nitrogen are required.Find out more about cannabis fertilizers
+Throughout the different stages of growth, cannabis plants will need different amounts of the above nutrients.
+During the vegetative stage, high levels of nitrogen, medium phosphorus, and high potassium are must-haves.
+During the flowering stage, plants require higher amounts of phosphorus and potassium, as well as lower levels of nitrogen.Find out more about cannabis fertilizers

-Summing up information mentioned in previous chapters, cannabis plant development can be distinguished into four major stages:
+Summing up information from in previous chapters, cannabis plant development can be distinguished into four major stages:

-- Seedling (2-3 weeks) and vegetative stages (3-16 weeks), which can also be called the pre-flowering stage
+- Seedling (2 to 3 weeks) and vegetative stages (3 to 16 weeks), which can also be called the pre-flowering stage

-All in all, a cannabis plant takes somewhat from 10-32 weeks, or about 3-8 months, to become harvesting-ready grown from seed.
+All in all, a cannabis plant takes somewhat from 10 to 32 weeks, or about 3 to 8 months, to become harvest-ready when grown from a seed.
 Using clones or auto-flower seeds will speed the process up.

-Speaking about buds, which are the dream-goals of every homegrower, they usually grow the most closer to the end of the flowering stage.
+Speaking of buds, the ultimate goal of every homegrower, they usually grow the most toward the end of the flowering stage.
 In the beginning, you won’t notice any serious bud growth.
 However, closer to the end of the flowering stage, the buds will be fully formed and stop developing.
-Once buds mature, it will be high time for harvesting!
+Once the buds mature, it will be high time for harvesting!
 YAY!Find out more about cannabis growing stages

 Mmmm, the moment you’ve been waiting for — harvesting!
-Feeling excited already?
-You should definitely be, as all your time, effort, and knowledge put on the altar of growing cannabis at home is about to pay off (preferably, with juicy, savory buds).
+Feeling excited yet?
+You definitely should be, as all your time, effort, and knowledge put on the altar of growing cannabis at home is about to pay off (preferably, with juicy, savory buds).

 Determining the right harvest time may vary from strain to strain, but there are several general indicators to begin harvesting:

-- The leaves begin to yellow, curl, and some may probably fall off
+- The leaves begin to yellow and curl, while some may fall off

-- Buds are well-developed, no longer showing any potential for further growth
+- Buds are well-developed and no longer show potential for further growth

-Previously, we’ve shared the approximate time required for each cannabis growth stage to complete.
-But time isn’t the best indicator, as the correct harvesting moment will also depend on the strain, your location, growing conditions, and the type of plant.
+Previously, we’ve shared the approximate time required to complete each cannabis growth stage.
+But time isn’t the best indicator, as the correct harvesting moment will also depend on the strain, your location, growing conditions and the type of plant.

 That’s why the most reliable way to tell that the plant is ready for harvesting is watching out for cannabis trichomes.

-Shiny, sticky, fantastic-smelling crystals found all over cannabis flowers, trichomes can tell whether the plant is ready for harvesting.
+Shiny, sticky, fantastic-smelling crystals found all over cannabis flowers, trichomes can indicate whether the plant is ready for harvesting.
 Growers should pay attention to the color and opacity of trichomes.
-Once trichomes change from clear to cloudy, that’s the best sign the plant is ready for harvesting.
-But when trichomes are still clear, cannabis is still immature and requires another week or two to finish the flowering stage.
+When trichomes change from clear to cloudy, that’s the best sign the plant is ready for harvesting.
+But when trichomes are still clear, it means the cannabis is still immature and requires another week or two to finish the flowering stage.

 There’s a simple rule of thumb — it’s better to harvest cannabis a bit late than too early.Find out more about cannabis harvesting

 Nevertheless, cannabis is called “weed” for a reason!
 The plant is very resilient, which allows growers from all over the world to cultivate it at home.
-It’s just that you have to be prepared to deal with the most common difficulties growers occasionally face.
+You just have to be prepared to deal with the most common difficulties growers face.

-Forewarned is forearmed!Find out more about cannabis grower’s common predicaments
+Forewarned is forearmed!Find out more about cannabis growers' most common predicaments

-Have you ever left a joint half-smoked on a table only to throw it away the next morning because it’s no longer any good?
-That’s because you didn’t store it properly, and weed lost its properties when exposed to an external environment for some time.
+Have you ever left a half-smoked joint on a table only to throw it away the next morning because it’s no longer any good?
+That’s because you didn’t store it properly, and your weed lost its properties when exposed to an external environment for some time.

-That said, proper cannabis storing does matter because this way, marijuana stays fresh, delicious, and potent all year round.
-Just as you finish curing your cannabis, the harvest you wish to store for later has to be stored the right way.
+That said, proper cannabis storing does matter because it allows, marijuana to stay fresh, delicious, and potent all year round.
+Just as you finish curing your cannabis, the harvest you wish to put away for later has to be stored the right way.

-Storing cannabis is best done in the same half-gallon jars that you used for curing.
+Storing cannabis is best done in the same half-gallon jars you use for curing.
 An air-tight container with a locking seal will do great.
 The goal is to store cannabis in a container that is as air-proof as possible.

-Store cannabis in a temperate, dark place to avoid mold, powdery mildew, drying out, as well as to preserve flavor and potency for about 18 months.
-After that period of time, cannabis buds start to lose a considerable amount of their taste and properties, so make sure you don’t take too long to smoke your cannabis!Find out more about storing homegrown cannabis
+Store cannabis in a temperate, dark place to avoid mold, powdery mildew and drying out, as well as to preserve flavor and potency for about 18 months.
+After that period of time, cannabis buds start to lose a considerable amount of their taste and properties.
+Make sure you don’t take too long to smoke your cannabis!Find out more about storing homegrown cannabis

-Let’s be honest — we grow cannabis at home to, mainly, consume it on our own or share it with friends.
+Let’s be honest — we grow cannabis at home mainly to consume it on our own or share it with friends.
 Most of the time, cannabis grown at home will be smoked using a joint, blunt, bubbler, bong (waterfall or gravity), pipe, or hookah.

-However, there are several others — quite peculiar! — ways to use your marijuana and experience a different effect.
+However, there are several other (quite peculiar!) ways to use your marijuana and experience different effects.
 For example, cannabis can be used for making edibles — homemade snacks such as brownies or cookies that are used orally and offer a different kind of high.

-Also, cannabis can be used for vaping as many believe that vapor is less harmful than smoke.
+Cannabis can also be used for vaping as many believe that vapor is less harmful than smoke.

 Experienced users who are accustomed to high THC levels can consume cannabis in the form of dabs.
-The method is called dabbing, and it implies consuming resin extract (high in THC) through glass pipes or bongs in order to achieve an even greater high.
+The method is called dabbing, and it involves inhaling vaporized high-THC resin extract through glass pipes or bongs to achieve an even greater high.

 Other ways of using cannabis are in the form of sprays, tinctures, and topicals, mainly for cosmetic and medical purposes.Find out more about how to use cannabis grown at home

 Growing cannabis takes time and effort.
-If you’re really passionate about growing your own weed, then there’s nothing left for you but roll up the sleeves and get growing.
+If you’re really passionate about growing your own weed, then there’s nothing left to do but roll up your sleeves and get growing.
 The entire AskGrowers.com team wishes you heavy yields, strong buds, and an overall pleasant homegrowing experience!

-BTW, don’t forget to share your outstanding cannabis growing achievements!
+BTW, don’t forget to tell us about your outstanding cannabis growing achievements!
 Send us your photos and share growing stories with the community.

 Get your copy and learn later

-Plenty of useful information and resources in our guide to consolidate your weed growing knowledge
+Plenty of useful information and resources in our guide to take your weed growing to the next level.